dbierer/php-class-notes/php-ii-dec-2023.md

   * See: https://wiki.php.net/rfc/readonly_amendments

 ## Homework
+For Thu 21 Dec
+* Lab: Develop a Regex to validate an email address

 For Tue 19 Dec
 * Lab: Look over the OrderApp (in the VM) and let me know if you have questions